 “A farmer and opposition leader from another woreda in the southern region told a similar story of women and children being required to pay for “pink” slips.
 They [HEWs] did measurements of the women and children; then those that could not pay or the opposition party members were left out.
 Those who are doing the assessment are government workers, working in cooperation with GOAL [an NGO] since March 2009.
 The poor ones have another chance to get it, next time, if they can pay, but the opposition members cannot get it at all….
 There are many children whose bellies are swelling.”

-I was also told that HEWs often “spy” on villagers and also that they are instructed to choose specific party-loyal villagers to serve as additional “spies” in their communities and to be “informers” against other villagers who speak out against the government.
+I was told, also, that HEWs often “spy” on villagers and also that they are instructed to choose specific party-loyal villagers to serve as additional “spies” in their communities, to be “informers” against other villagers who speak out against the government.
 Several people I met also told me of their personal experience, or that of their friends and family members, in which they had been denied proper health care and food aid because of their opposition to the ruling party.